-The goal of this project is to test part of the TTR concept for timetable 2020, including the publication of a Capacity Model for the concerned lines, and an offer for “Rolling Planning”.
+The goal of this project is to test part of the TTR concept from timetable 2020, including the publication of a Capacity Model for the concerned lines, and an offer for “Rolling Planning”.

 All pilot specificities can be found via the following portal: https://rne.eu/capacity-management/ttr/implementation/pilots-and-mvp/

 - The Pilot Information Document : it describes all specificities concerning the request process, deadlines, allocation priority rules, etc.;

 The Capacity Model describes in detail the capacity available for freight traffic to be placed for the annual timetable, and the one safeguarded for “Rolling Planning” requests.

 Please find below the most important impact for applicants:

 - International capacity requests for the annual timetable follow the existing process and deadlines and have to be requested via PCS:

 - Via the RFC North Sea – Mediterranean (RFC2) or RFC North Sea – Baltic (RFC8) for the available PaPs;

 - For tailor made paths.